jncraton/operating-systems-cpsc4420/lectures/15-fork.md

 ## Memory

 - A forked process sees a copy of its parent's memory
-- Clobbering the other processes memory is not possible
+- Clobbering another process's memory is not possible
 - Communication via memory modification is not available

 ## Signals